yuirsilva/portfolio/src/content/posts/rest-api-and-htmx.md

 }
 ```

-Even though the server's response is smaller, what happens is that the client needs to understand what to do with the `status`.
+Despite the server's smaller response size, the client still needs to understand how to handle the `status`.
 For example, in a React application, we would fetch this API and use conditionals to render a different UI.

 ### So what?

-Going back to HATEOAS, we saw that the client needs no prior knowledge about the application or server to handle the response, just an understanding of hypermedia (HTML).
-By that, we can conclude that JSON APIs are NOT REST APIs, they're JSON RPC APIs!
-They fail to follow the HATEOAS constraint, therefore, they're not RESTful APIs (We can call them <a href="https://htmx.org/essays/how-did-rest-come-to-mean-the-opposite-of-rest/#how-rest-came-to-mean-restless" target="_blank">RESTless APIs</a>).
+Going back to HATEOAS, we saw that the client requires no prior knowledge of the application or server to handle the response, just an understanding of hypermedia (HTML).
+From this, we can conclude that JSON APIs are NOT REST APIs; they're JSON RPC APIs!
+They fail to follow the HATEOAS constraint, therefore, they cannot be considered RESTful APIs.
+We can call them <a href="https://htmx.org/essays/how-did-rest-come-to-mean-the-opposite-of-rest/#how-rest-came-to-mean-restless" target="_blank">RESTless APIs</a>.

 So please, don't say that these JSON RPC APIs are REST, they fail to achieve the <a href="https://martinfowler.com/articles/richardsonMaturityModel.html" target="_blank">Glory of REST</a>.